openspending/community.openspending.org/resources/gift/chapter1-3.md

 * Provide of machine-readable forms of important datasets such as companies registries, contract awards and underlying tender specifications
 * Provide structured, machine-readable information on budgeting process, e.g. important dates (publication dates, points in the process where feedback is possible), amendments and information on “who does what” in budgeting issues
-* Provide comprehensive documentation[j] to accompany the documents i.e. read-me files explaining what a given dataset, data-dictionaries, glossaries
+* Provide comprehensive documentation to accompany the documents i.e. read-me files explaining what a given dataset, data-dictionaries, glossaries
 * Capacity-building, connecting policy and data processing/analysis expertise
 * Promote data sharing of intermediate results e.g. integrated datasets produced by researchers, journalists, advocacy organisations and developers and the creation of data commons for processed output of re-use applications